 Also known as: Lower Murray Lakes

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Lake Alexandrina & Lake Albert.
+Welcome to the ultimate guide to Lake Alexandrina & Lake Albert!
+Article topics include:

 Lake Alexandrina and Lake Albert are important lakes south of Adelaide in South Australia.
 Often called the lower lakes of the Murray River, the two freshwater natural lakes have played an important part in agricultural production for nearly 150 years.
 Because of the unique ecological niche the lakes play in the wetland environment along Encounter Bay on the Southern Ocean, the two large lakes have received a large amount of attention in recent years.
 Severe drought recently put the lakes’ very existence in danger.
 Until welcome rainfall began to replenish the lakes in 2010, it appeared that both the lakes and its human inhabitants would lose the way of life carefully built via decades of human management.